Itachinatsu/mystore/README.md

 ## CircleCI

-This full stack application is deployed with a CircleCI continuous integration pipeline.
+This full stack web application is deployed with a CircleCI continuous integration pipeline.

 **Pipeline Highlights**: